pedrodapp/devlinks/README.md

 ## 💻 Projeto

-DevLinks is a Linktree containing my Portfolio, Resume and other Featured links.
+DevLinks is a Linktree Page containing my portfolio, resume and other featured links.

 ## 🚀 Tecnologias